CambellX/CTF-Writeups/BKCTF2026/README.md

 </body>

 The web was pretty unique and fun.
 The last web had the simplest solution but was insanely guessy (I hate sourceless clientside)

+Currently working on the writeups for TinySQL2 and NoXSS